KinsonDigital/.github/docs/BranchingModel.md

 This document illustrates a clear purpose for adding features in **preview** and **production** releases.

-As any contributor, you only have to worry about creating <span style="color: #66B2FF;font-weight:bold">feature</span> branches from the <span style="color: #82B366;font-weight:bold">main</span> or <span style="color: #CC99FF;font-weight:bold">preview</span> branch and creating pull requests to merge those branches into the same branch that the **feature** branch was created from.
+As a contributor, you only create <span style="color: #66B2FF;font-weight:bold">feature</span> branches from the <span style="color: #82B366;font-weight:bold">main</span> or <span style="color: #CC99FF;font-weight:bold">preview</span> branch.
+Your pull requests will merge into the same branch that the <span style="color: #66B2FF;font-weight:bold">feature</span> branch was created from.
 The rest is taken care of by a solid CI/CD system as well as the maintainers of the project.
-Only the organization owner and designated team members will manage the release process.
+The organization owner and designated team members will manage the release process.
 So, contributing is very easy!!🥳

 <h2 align="center" style="border:0">Branches Used</h2>